parkpliant/api-integration/callbacks/README.md

 ```

 ## Reassignment
-We will post a JSON Array of citation reassignments when violation sis sent to a collection agent.
+We will post a JSON Array of citation reassignments when violations are sent to a collection agent.

 ### Fields
 | Field | Required | Type/Format | Example(s) | Description|